Top 10 health benefits of Greek yogurt

 What is Greek yogurt?

-Greek yogurt is made using cow's milk and strained to remove the whey, resulting in a thicker consistency compared to natural yogurt.
-As well as being thicker, it tends to have a tangier flavour and can often be used as a healthier substitute to mayonnaise, sour cream or crème fraîche in recipes.
+Greek yogurt is made from cow's milk that is strained to remove the whey, this results in a thicker consistency compared to natural yogurt.
+It also has a tangier flavour and can often be used as a healthier substitute to mayonnaise, sour cream or crème fraîche.

 Nutritional profile of Greek yogurt

 A tablespoon (45g) of plain Greek yogurt (whole) provides:

 More like this